 After seeing hundreds of adorable puffins (or other wildlife of your choosing), I would recommend grabbing lunch from the famed Bæjarins Beztu Pylsur hot dog stand!
 Conveniently located near the waterfront, this is a must do while you are in Iceland.
 After this, I would recommend exploring the nearby shopping area, and walking further into the city of Reykjavik to explore!
 We spent our afternoon (and evening) exploring the city at our leisure, and popping into pubs and shops as we saw fit.
 If you are looking for some authentic Icelandic dinner options, I would recommend checking out this article from Savored Journeys which walks through some awesome options!

-Day 4 – Viking Horseback Riding & Blue Lagoon:
+4 Day Iceland Itinerary Day 4: Viking Horseback Riding & Blue Lagoon:

 No visit to Iceland would be complete without horseback riding and visiting the famed Blue Lagoon!
 We decided to hit both of these options on our last day in Iceland to end our 4 days in Iceland on a high note.
 We booked a tour through Viator which took us to a farm for horseback riding on the viking horses, followed by a relaxing afternoon spent at the Blue Lagoon.
 Horseback riding on the viking horses among the beautiful Icelandic landscape was one of the most amazing experiences I had on this trip, and I highly recommend making time for it during your time in Iceland.